Egbert Myjer: Career

 appointed a judge at the Zutphen District Court, from 1986 onwards as vice-president.
 In 1991 he made the change from the judiciary to the public prosecution service, and was appointed advocate-general at The Hague Court of Appeals.
 In 1996 he was appointed deputy procurator-general (later renamed as: chief advocate-general) at the Amsterdam Court of Appeals.
 In 2000 he was also appointed professor extraordinary in human rights at the Vrije Universiteit Amsterdam.
 Since 2012 he is professor emeritus.

 Myjer is one of the founding editors of the NJCM-bulletin (The Netherlands Human Rights law Review) and remained an editor from 1976 until his election in the European Court in 2004.
 He wrote many articles and comments on the case-law of the former European Commission of Human Rights and the European Court of Human Rights.
 He was a member of the executive committee of the International Association of Prosecutors (IAP), and was an author, together with Nicholas Cowdery QC and Barry Hancock, of the IAP Human Rights Manual for Prosecutors (2003), which has been translated into French, Russian, Armenian, Turkish, Arabic, Spanish and Ukrainian.
 The second English edition appeared in 2009.

 Together with Peter Kempees he is the author of a cautionary tale about the European Court of Human Rights: Jack and the Solemn Promise (2010, ISBN 978-90-5850-574-3).

 Since December 2012 he has been a member of the Board of the Netherlands section of Amnesty International and the Foundation Universitair Asiel Fonds.
 He is also a member of the editorial board of the Netherlands Quarterly of Human Rights.

 Honors

 Myjer was made Officer in the Order of Orange-Nassau in 2000 and Commander of the same order in 2012.
 He was awarded the Medal of Merit of the Council of Europe in 2001.
 In 2004 he was awarded with the Certificate of Merit of the International Association of Prosecutors.
-Since 2011 he is a Honorary Bencher of The Honourable Society of Lincoln's Inn.
+Since 2011 he is an Honorary Bencher of The Honourable Society of Lincoln's Inn.